You want smart political talk without the meltdowns?

 In other words, why doesn't the government get out of the business because they're losing money?

-Well, and I'll tell you, I mean, you got FedEx, you got UPS.
+And I'll tell you, I mean, you got FedEx, you got UPS.

-Now, the only part of the deal that I would make is I'd want to protect the people, the good people that work for the post office, and there are good people that work for the post office.
+Now, the only part of the deal that I would make is I'd want to protect the people, the good people that work for the post office.

-And I know because every postman I've ever met in my life I love, and they're great people.
+And I know because every postman I've ever met in my life, I love, and they're great people.

 The only stipulation in any deal is they've got to keep on the people that are working for the post office so that their careers are not disrupted.